 The free professional development sessions offered by our Museum and Education Division emphasize the connection of Social Studies and KCCRS.
 Participants will become familiar with effective instructional techniques and the use of primary sources and artifacts in their classrooms.
 We can also explain the new assessments and provide ideas of how to implement similar assessments in the classroom.

-The sessions are designed for K-12 social studies, gifted, reading, and ELL educators.
+Our trained presenter has worked directly with the development of the new Kansas HGSS standards and is a certified KSDE trainer.
+The sessions are designed for K-12 social studies, gifted, reading, and Language Arts educators.
 Districts can choose the date, time, and place.